 The private

-prefix must be followed by a record containing a private actor address.
+prefix must be followed by a record containing a private process address.

 The system